-Progressive’s suite is impressive — it offers general liability, professional liability, business owners policy, cyber insurance, commercial auto and workers’ compensation insurance.
-Its website makes it easy to receive a quote for any type of insurance product you are interested in.
-All you need to do is click on the “quote button” and start by entering your ZIP code and the type of insurance product you’re interested in.
-Progressive’s professional liability insurance offers the standard coverage you’d expect, as well as coverage for work that is performed anywhere in the world.
+Progressive’s suite offers general liability, professional liability, business owners policy, cyber insurance, commercial auto and workers’ compensation insurance.
+All you need to do is click on the “quote” button and start by entering your ZIP code and the type of insurance product you need.
+Progressive’s professional liability insurance offers the standard coverage you’d expect, as well as coverage for work performed anywhere in the world.

 What is Professional Liability Insurance?

 Professional liability insurance is a business insurance product that is particularly important for a few different industries.
 This insurance primarily protects you against claims filed by your clients.
 The types of claims it can protect you against include medical malpractice claims, negligence and misrepresentation.

 Keep in mind that, in each of these cases, you have a professional certificate or license to protect, and these claims may require a defense in open court as well as before the professional sanctioning body which issues your certificate or license.